Did you know many of our readers end up choosing Lemonade Pet Insurance for their pet insurance coverage?

 You may also want to consider investing in pet insurance if you have an exotic bird or other animals as a pet, as these types of animals typically need special veterinary care.
 However, before you sign up for a policy, you’ll want to make sure that your insurance provider of choice ensures exotic animals – many limit coverage to dogs and cats.

-What to Look for When Shopping for Pet Insurance
+What to Look for in a Pet Insurance Plan

 When choosing a pet insurance provider, you’ll want to consider a few key factors, including: